| (Editor's notes:

 an analysis of prudential regulations and their application in an

 issuer's market.
+The essential

 instrument underlying many hybrid issues is a deeply subordinated